The ‘uHoo Virus Index’ is a patent pending technology that uses the power of air quality data to

 “Make the invisible, visible.”

+Like viruses, air pollution cannot be eliminated when we cannot see what we are dealing with.
+Seeing the problem allows us to create solutions that actually work instead of guessing.
 The only way to make the problems in the air visible is by using an indoor air quality monitor.
 So how can uHoo help?

 uHoo Is Your First Step - It Gives You Actionable Insights

 uHoo helps people make the right choices based on their air quality.
-Each person has unique habits, homes and workplaces and it’s
+Each person has unique habits, homes and workplaces and it’s important to take this into consideration when addressing indoor air quality.

 uHoo Helps You Know Your Air So You Can Take The Right Action

-quality has a strong impact on health.
+Research has consistently shown that air quality has a strong impact on health.
 Our immune system not only relies on the kind of food we eat but also the air we breathe. uHoo would be able to help you stay healthy and strong by providing insights on what air quality issues we have and how these affect our health.

 The uHoo Virus Index goes the extra mile to help you take control of your nvironment and help you understand how suitable your home/workplace is for viruses to survive.
 The uHoo Virus Index utilizes data on temperature, relative humidity, PM2.5, carbon dioxide and nitrogen dioxide in calculating the index.
 It also tells you which specific air quality factors you need to address so you can immediately take action.